 It is also great as it is not only suited to assist employers but employees and different kinds of teams.
 With Asana, teams can monitor workflow, stay organized, and informed on available or pending results.
 The application allows for posting or revisiting past work and making comments or reviews on tasks.

-Not into business?
 It is also ideal for tracking your work as an individual as it helps you create a to-do list and monitor work progress, avoiding delayed output by setting up reminders.
-With various plans and costs, it is a great app for boosting productivity at any level of work.
+With various plans and costs, it is one of those productivity apps for boosting productivity at any level of work.

 #4.
 Trello – Project management